Guide

 • Inconsistent communication: Clients don't know when to expect invoices or what's due

-Automation closes these gaps.
+Automation fixes these problems.
 Invoices go out immediately, reminders send on schedule, and clients receive consistent communication every time.

 Consistency and scalability benefits